Strong Legal Advocates For Seamen’s Unseaworthiness Claims

 Damages recoverable under the unseaworthiness doctrine include damages for past and future pain and suffering, lost wages, lost wage-earning capacity, and past and future medical expenses.
 There is no limit or cap on the amount of damages available for injuries caused by unseaworthiness.
 Each injury case involving unseaworthiness must be carefully analyzed to determine the proper amount of damages that may be claimed.

 We’ve Won Millions Of Dollars For Our Clients

-Maritime injury lawyers James Beard and his team at Trueb & Beard, LLC, have handled hundreds of unseaworthiness claims for injured seamen and commercial fishermen.
+Maritime injury lawyers James Beard and his team at Trueb Berne & Beard, LLP, have handled hundreds of unseaworthiness claims for injured seamen and commercial fishermen.
 They have brought unseaworthiness claims for the families of crewmen lost in fishing vessel sinking cases.
 They have made unseaworthiness claims for captains, mates, engineers and crewmen.

 The unseaworthiness doctrine applies to vessels such as commercial fishing boats, factory trawlers, trawlers, tugs and barges, ferry boats, marine construction platforms, jack up rigs, gold dredges, work boats, and pile drivers.
-If you have questions about your claim for compensation under the unseaworthiness doctrine or Jones Act, contact Trueb & Beard, LLC, for a free initial consultation by calling 425-403-1900 or filling out our online contact form.
+If you have questions about your claim for compensation under the unseaworthiness doctrine or Jones Act, contact Trueb Berne & Beard, LLP, for a free initial consultation by calling 425-403-1900 or filling out our online contact form.